 John Keys, Director of Music and the Arts, was appointed in May 1984, shortly before gaining 1st prize in the 4th Manchester International Organ Competition.
 Organ scholar at New College, Oxford, he subsequently studied with Lionel Rogg at the Geneva Conservatoire.
 During his 36 years in post, he has created a choir renowned for its versatility, whether leading services or performing to the highest standard with St.Mary’s own Orchestra of the Restoration.
 Nottingham City Organist since 2016, John gives recitals in many different countries and is also in demand as a teacher and accompanist.

 Assistant Director of Music

 Francis Shepherd was appointed in February 2020, having previously worked at Truro Cathedral for several years as a Tenor Lay Vicar.
 Francis read Music at University College, Oxford, during which time he was Organ Scholar at St Barnabas, Jericho, and a Choral Exhibitioner in the Choir of Merton College, Oxford.
-Outside of his work at St Mary’s, Francis is a freelance recording engineer and producer, cello tutor and is the Advertising Manager for Organists’ Review magazine.
+Outside of his work at St Mary’s, Francis is a freelance recording engineer and producer, cello and music theory tutor and is the Advertising Manager for Organists’ Review magazine.